Gallery-of-Kaeon/Kaeon-FUSION/README.md

 ### How can I try it out?

 We've provided a simple IDE called [Kaeon Origin](https://github.com/Gallery-of-Kaeon/Kaeon-FUSION/blob/master/Kaeon%20FUSION/IDE/README.md) to get you started.

-### Why should I use Kaeon FUSION?

-We have a lot to say on this topic, so click [here](https://github.com/Gallery-of-Kaeon/Kaeon-FUSION/tree/master/Kaeon%20FUSION/Documentation/X%20-%20Why%20use%20Kaeon%20FUSION/README.md) for our two cents on it.

 ### What's the difference between an interface and a library?